TULiberalArts/Liberal-Studies/pages/resources.md

 You will have the opportunity to earn up to six elective credits by preparing a portfolio detailing your work experience.

 **Does this program include the opportunity for an internship?** <br>
 Yes, like many College of Liberal Arts programs, you will have an opportunity to work in a desired field and location for internship credits.
+For more information, connect with our Professional Development staff in the [Center for Academic Advising and Professional Development](https://liberalarts.temple.edu/advising/professional-development).

 **What makes this different than other undergraduate CLA degrees?** <br>
 The bachelor of arts in liberal studies has been created for those who never got the chance to finish their degree.
 This degree gives you the opportunity to have a say in your higher educational plan, work at your own pace, and expand your skills for current and future employment.
 In addition, this degree not only gives you the opportunity to transfer credits for course work you have already completed, but also receive credits for your existing work experience.